Skip to main content

 Types of Financial Aid

-Financial aid is simply the grants, scholarships, work-study and/or federal loans you qualify for.
+Financial aid is grants, scholarships, work-study and/or federal loans you qualify for.
 To apply for aid, you'll need to fill out a Free Application for Federal Student Aid (FAFSA) and submit it to the U.S. Department of Education.
 The FAFSA is a free form that may be completed without professional assistance via paper or electronic forms provided by the U.S. Department of Education.
 If you need help, ICAN offers no cost assistance.

 • Scholarships also don't need to be repaid and are usually given based on financial need or merit (meaning you've earned it by being a good student, a good athlete or meeting some other qualification).
 Scholarships are awarded by private donors or schools.

 • Work-Study involves a part-time job, usually on campus, so you earn a paycheck (usually to cover personal expenses) while attending school.
-Work-study jobs are awarded as part of your overall financial aid package, but you'll need to check the openings and apply for jobs.
+Work-study jobs are awarded as part of your overall financial aid package, but you'll need to check the available openings and apply for jobs.

 • Student loans must be repaid (with interest) and are often used to cover expenses that can't be paid for in other ways.
 Many college loans are set up so you don't need to begin making payments until after you graduate.

-© 2023I Can Succeed.
+© 2024I Can Succeed.
 All rights reserved.